-- \$633,159 in equity funding which was fully expended through additional teaching, Mental Health and MEA staffing. - \$103,870 for Swimming in Schools (all sites). - \$39,065 in Career Education Funding (CEF) - \$9,800 State Government Advance grant expended through additional programs across the two secondary sites. - Other grants received were either received in the 2022 school year or carried forward from subsequent years (due to COVID19) and e
+- \$633,159 in equity funding which was fully expended through additional teaching, Mental Health and MEA staffing. - \$103,870 for Swimming in Schools (all sites). - \$39,065 in Career Education Funding (CEF) - \$9,800 State Government Advance grant expended through additional programs across the two secondary sites. - Other grants received were either received in the 2022 school year or carried forward from subsequent years (due to COVID19) and expended through additional curriculum programs for students.

-For more detailed information regarding our school please visit our website at w
+For more detailed information regarding our school please visit our website at www.wels.vic.edu.au